shiyouping/hohomalls/README.md

 If the applications will be running on the cloud, e.g. AWS VPC, the following is the recommended infrastructure:

 ![AWS Infrastructure](/docs/aws-infrastructure.png)

+## 5. TODO

+- Use MongoDB replication mode
+- Use Redis replication mode
+- Aggregate logs from different instances